 In the 2020 Nursing Education Investment Grants Program cycle, one grant was awarded and the remaining funds provided emergency financial support to California Community College nursing students with significant need.
 Financial support of $350-$500 was distributed to over 800 students through community college nursing programs statewide, as part of FoundationCCC’s First Response Healthcare Student Support Fund (First Response Fund).

-For the 2021 grants cycle, FoundationCCC has updated the Application Guidelines to meet the moment of emerging conditions and priorities of the field.
-We anticipate awarding one to three grants that total up to $495,000.
-Applications were due on Friday, April 2, 2021 and are no longer being accepted for the 2021 grants cycle.
+For the 2021 grants cycle, FoundationCCC updated the Application Guidelines to meet the moment of emerging conditions and priorities of the field and awarded three grants totaling $487,634.
+We anticipate that the next grant cycle will be announced in late January or early February 2022.

 Current and Past Grantees